SkoolNotes/Taproot/2020ENG201/KBe20eng201retHeartOfDarknessEssay.md

 - The text feels dreamy, abstract, and almost hallucinatory
 - Kurtz is seen as immortalized, due to his extreme intentions and the raw tangibility of the original experience
 - the cadence of writing draws the reader and brings them along for an involuntary, exhilarating series of visions
-- the above feelins show that Kurtz and his intentions are immortalized and impressed upon marlow
+- the above feelins show that Kurtz and his intentions are immortalized and impressed upon marlow, perhaps the raw tangibility shows the primal, nearly supernatural impact of the wilderness in the heart of darkness
+	- because what is "natural" for them is the western world

 # Thesis